 Jorge's and Emile's Dying Moments of Awesome - manually detonating a slipspace bomb that annihilates a Covenant Supercarrier, and killing an Elite right after it impaled him, respectively, and Noble Six using a mass driver to one-shot a Covenant Battlecruiser.

 Actually, given Carter's kamikaze Pelican run into a Scarab and Noble Six's final moments against all those Elites, EVERY member of Noble Team has a Dying Moment of Awesome - except Kat and Jun.

 Another one, but this time with a random Marine: at the beginning of Long Night Of Solace (the space level) when you get in the base you see a dead Ultra Elite with an energy sword.
 An Army Trooper kicks the body, and it's implied he killed it.

 The beginning of Tip of the Spear.
 You are probably embarking on one of the largest UNSC offensives in the games!
 AND IT IS AWESOME, especially when a pair of ships come in after you destroy an anti-air turret and start shooting down at the larger battle below you.

-Chief has said alot of badass things: "Finishing this fight", "I need a weapon", "Give the Covenant back their bomb".
+The Master Chief has said a lot of badass things: "Finishing this fight", "I need a weapon", "To give the Covenant back their bomb".
 And yet, these all pale in comparison to his response to a superior officer ordering him to hand over Cortana for termination:

-The Didact awakening, if for nothing else than for sheer scale.
+The awakening of the Didact, if for nothing else than for sheer scale.